Hard and soft C: Replacement with

-Sometimes k replaces c, ck, or qu, as a trope for giving words a hard-edged or whimsical feel.
+Sometimes k replaces c, ck, or qu, as a trope for giving words a hard-edged or whimsical feel, in addition to enabling the copyright of commercial names.
 Examples include the Mortal Kombat franchise and product names such as Kool-Aid and Nesquik.
 More intensely, this use of k has also been used to give extremist or racist connotations.
 Examples include Amerika or Amerikkka (where the k is reminiscent of German and the totalitarian Nazi regime and the racist Ku Klux Klan, respectively).

 Other languages

 Most modern Romance languages make the hard/soft distinction with c, except a few that have undergone spelling reforms such as Ladino and archaic variants like Sardinian.
 Some non-Romance languages like German, Danish and Dutch use c in loanwords and also make this distinction.
 The soft c pronunciation, which occurs before i, e and y, is: